boto/boto3/docs/source/guide/sqs-example-dead-letter-queue.rst

 their processing did not succeed.
 You must individually configure each source queue that sends messages to a dead letter queue.
 Multiple queues can target a single dead letter queue.

-In this example, Pyuthon code is used to route messages to a dead letter queue.
+In this example, Python code is used to route messages to a dead letter queue.
 The code uses the SDK for Python to use dead letter queues using this method of the AWS.SQS client class:

 * `set_queue_attributes <https://boto3.readthedocs.io/en/latest/reference/services/sqs.html#SQS.Client.set_queue_attributes>`_.